platformsh/platformsh-docs/src/configuration/services/network-storage.md

 Platform.sh supports internal "storage as a service" to provide a file store that can be shared between different application containers.

 The network storage service enables a new kind of `mount` that refers to a shared service rather than to a local directory.
-Any application can use both `local` or `service` mounts, or either/or, or neither.
+Any application can use both `local` and/or `service` mounts, or neither.

+## Supported versions

+* 0.2

+(This is a reference to a version of our network storage implementation, not to a version of a 3rd party application.)

 ## Define the service